apache/arrow/docs/source/format/Intro.rst

 Nested layouts
 ==============

-Nested types introduce the concept of parent and child arrays.
-They express relationships between physical value arrays in a nested type structure.
+Nested data types introduce the concept of parent and child arrays.
+They express relationships between physical value arrays in a nested data type structure.

-Nested types depend on one or more other child data types.
-For instance, List is a nested type (parent) that has one child (the data types of the values in the list).
+Nested data types depend on one or more other child data types.
+For instance, List is a nested data type (parent) that has one child (the data types of the values in the list).

 List
 ----

-The list type enables representing an array where each element is a sequence of elements of the same type.
-The layout is similar to binary or string type as it has an offsets buffer to define where the sequence of values for each element starts and ends, with all the values being stored consecutively in a values child array.
+The list data type enables representing an array where each element is a sequence of elements of the same data type.
+The layout is similar to binary or string data type as it has an offsets buffer to define where the sequence of values for each element starts and ends, with all the values being stored consecutively in a values child array.

-The offsets in the list type are int32 while in the large list the offsets are int64.
+The offsets in the list data type are int32 while in the large list the offsets are int64.

 .. figure:: ./images/var-list-diagram.svg